 - How to design a program to incentivize the CEO and his/her management team in a value creating way?

 - Which ownership model is paramount in creating value and economic growth?

 - How to develop a management system for dealing with corporate exposure to macroeconomic risks?

-- How-to a company might distinguish between persistent and temporary gain in times of macroeconomic turbulence?
+- How can a company distinguish between persistent and temporary profit in times of macroeconomic turbulence?

 - How should macroeconomic impact on business performance be reported to external stakeholders?